 4. Protection within the community

 When you protect yourself from the flu through vaccination, you’re also protecting those who can’t get vaccinated from catching the flu.
 This includes those who are too young to get vaccinated.
+This is called herd immunity and is very important.

 1. Still getting the flu